 The safety and security of all students is a priority of SWTJC and the ISD.
 The ISD and SWTJC shall work cooperatively to create reasonable precautions that provide for high school student safety when high school students are on a SWTJC campus.
 To establish appropriate precautions that provide for the safety and security of high school students it is agreed that when the ISD brings or causes to bring high school students to a SWTJC campus for a dual credit class or for other activities the ISD will provide an ISD staff member to chaperone the high school students when those students are not in the dual credit class or activity.
-The ISD will submit a brief written explanation of the ISD's Chaperone Plan to the SWTJC Outreach Department for approval prior to bringing the high school students to a SWTJC campus for a dual credit class or other activity.
-When the high school students are on a SWTJC campus for a dual credit class or for an activity the SWTJC faculty or staff member assigned to that class or activity will chaperone the students for the scheduled duration of the class or activity.
+The ISD will submit a brief written explanation of the ISD's Chaperone Plan to the SWTJC Outreach Department for approval prior to bringing the high school students are on a SWTJC campus for a dual credit class or other activity.
+When the high school students are on a SWTJC campus for a dual credit class or other activity of a signed to that class or other activity will chaperone the students for the scheduled duration of the class or activity.